 (mandolin and vocals)

 It all started with a high school graduation gift.
 After six years of piano and eight years of trumpet, Nick felt it was time to pick up a stringed-instrument and explore new styles of music.
 When his parents quickly ruled out a car and other extravagant gifts for his high school graduation, Nick settled on receiving a mandolin.
 With his brother already picking banjo, Nick had been exposed to bluegrass and jumped right in.
 College brought him down to New Orleans, where he helped start Uptown Okra, a self-described GumboGrass group.
 Uptown Okra blended bluegrass with New Orleans funk and R&B, which made for a unique sound in a town full of music.
 After a two years of club gigs, they caught the eye of John Boutté, the award-winning gospel and soul vocalist from New Orleans.
 John fell in love with Uptown Okra’s spirit and music, and joined as lead vocalist, leading to the release of “Potluck Dinner,” and “Carry Me Home.”
 Their 2002 Jazz Fest gig led to an international tour which included stops in Venezuela, Fiji and New Zealand.
-Nick returned to his native Virginia in 2003, where he helped form the Woe Doggies, the predecessor to Hollertown.

 www.uptownokra.com